monbiote/India_Used_Car_Price_Predictor/folder_lib/README.md

 # Library for Used Car Prediction

 This library is built for used car prediction.
 The used car prediction process contains three procedures:
+1.Data Preparation
-1. Understand Data
+1. Data Cleaning
 2. Clean Data
-3. Compute Data
+3. Data Exploration
+4. Data Transformation
+5. Model

 We have deconstructed the related operations and constructed the functions accordingly, also removing duplications.